Deep neural networks can stably solve high-dimensional, noisy, non-linear inverse problems: Numerical experiments

 Now, we define $P_{W}$ as in Subsection \ref{sec:transmissivityIdentification}, $(a,b)=(0,1)$ and the sampling operator $Q_D$ that samples continuous functions on $D$ equidistant points in $[0,1]$.
 Then, the inverse of the function

-is approximated by a NN.
+is approximated by the realization of a NN.
+Notice that $\mathcal{M} = \widetilde{F}((0,1)^4)$ is a $(M,\delta)-$covered submanifold and Theorem \ref{thm:LipschitzFunctionOnManifoldBetterEstimate2} can be applied.
 Again, a four-layer NN with 100 neurons per layer is trained on a set of 40.000 perturbed data points $(y_i, x_i)_{i=1}^{40.000}$.
 In Figure \ref{fig:EB}, we present the mean squared error for various values of $D$ and noise levels $\delta$.
 In Table \ref{tab:EB}, the values of the errors are collected.